 Hawaii Wage Garnishment Laws

 Hawaii does not garnish wages the way almost every other state does.
-Instead of one flat percentage of disposable earnings, Hawaii applies a graduated, three-tier formula to a debtor’s monthly pay: five percent of the first one hundred dollars, ten percent of the next one hundred dollars, and twenty percent of everything above two hundred dollars, all under Hawaii Revised Statutes section 652-1.
-This page walks through that formula, converts it to real per-paycheck numbers, explains the garnishee process, the exemptions, and the priority rules when more than one creditor is waiting, and shows why the whole thing depends on first knowing where the debtor actually works.
+Instead of one flat percentage of disposable earnings, Hawaii applies a graduated, three-tier formula to a debtor’s monthly pay: five percent of the first $100, ten percent of the next $100, and twenty percent of everything above $200, all under Hawaii Revised Statutes section 652-1.
+Those bracket dollars are fixed by statute and have not moved in more than sixty years, so on a modest Hawaii paycheck it is the federal floor under 15 U.S.C.
+1673, not the Hawaii tiers, that decides what a creditor may take.
+This page runs both calculations side by side on real numbers, walks the garnishee process, the exemptions and the priority rule, and shows why all of it depends on first knowing where the debtor actually works.

 The Short Version

 Hawaii uses a graduated wage-garnishment formula, not a flat rate.
-A judgment creditor may take five percent of the first one hundred dollars of monthly disposable earnings, ten percent of the next one hundred dollars, and twenty percent of everything over two hundred dollars, under HRS section 652-1.
-The federal cap of twenty-five percent of disposable earnings still bounds the total, and the employer must apply whichever calculation leaves the worker more money, which in Hawaii is almost always the state tiers.
-Garnishment is monthly, so a worker paid every two weeks has the monthly figure spread across paychecks.
+A judgment creditor may take five percent of the first $100 of monthly disposable earnings, ten percent of the next $100, and twenty percent of everything over $200, under HRS section 652-1.
+But the employer has to run the federal calculation as well and withhold under whichever one leaves the worker more money, and on a modest Hawaii paycheck that is the federal one: 15 U.S.C.
+1673 shelters the first $942.50 of monthly disposable earnings outright, being thirty times the $7.25 federal minimum wage across a month of four and one-third workweeks.
+Below roughly $1,147 a month the federal rule produces the smaller deduction, and below $942.50 it produces nothing at all.
+Above that line the Hawaii staircase takes over.
+Garnishment is measured monthly, so a worker paid every two weeks has the monthly figure spread across paychecks.
 Child support, taxes, and student loans follow their own separate rules and ceilings.
 None of it starts, though, until a creditor knows where the debtor draws a paycheck.
 As a public-records research firm, we find that employer; the court handles the garnishment.

 Watch: How Hawaii Garnishment Works